FranckRJ/CPP-trainings/traning-move.pt1.md

 ```

 Here every whole line is a statement, but what's more interesting is the expression behind that statement.
-For **1** the expression is an "id-expression", and it result in the object `str1`.
+For **1** the expression is an "id-expression" (expression that only contains a name), and it result in the object `str1`.
 For **2**, we have a call to function that return a reference, so the result of the expression is an unnamed reference to the object `str1`.
 For **3**, we have a call to a function that return a object, so the result of the expression is an unnamed object.
 And lastly, for **4** we just have a value, nothing more\*.

-*\* In fact there is more, but again we will discuss about it more in depth later, during the part about prvalues.*
+*\* In fact there is more, but again we will discuss about it more in depth later.*

 ## 2. Values categories of expressions